gokulguru/javascript-assignments/goodreads-app/README.md

 A simple GoodReads javascript client web app

 ## Features
-* Sign-in with GoodReads
+* Should be able to search the books with name
 * Interface to list the books with pagination
-* Should be able to search the songs with name

 ## Bonus
 * Unit test with any framework